aakash-rajur/react-bottomsup/README.md

 /**
 * extend the Component class provided by this module instead of React's own
 * Component class.
-* Since the provided component class extends React's Component class
+* Since the provided component class extends React's own Component class,
-* no native functionality or featue provided by it is lost.
+* no native functionality or featue provided by the former is lost.
-* package provided class updates using React Component's setState */ class App extends Component {
+* class provided by this module updates using React Component's own setState */ class App extends Component {
     constructor(props){